dimyme/0bin/README.md

 #tp6B5PBaFQfhN-Zb+qcjVpvrzMu7XexarFGjay7fB5H

+the mere URL    https://0bin.net/paste/AqRPX4BkRi4EQjfs   without the key part does not get you far.

 minus the # is the key, over which the user ("client side"), not the server, pretty much has control over.